MacGregor Golf: Ownership changes

 Having previously been owned by the Wickes Corporation, and before that the Brunswick Corporation, Amer Sports acquired a majority 80% stake in MacGregor from Jack Nicklaus in the mid-1980s for a reported $8 million.
 With MacGregor's fortunes deteriorating, in 1997 Amer sold the company to a British-led consortium.
 The firm changed hands again the following August with its acquisition by equity investment company The Parkside Group.

 In 2003, MacGregor regained control of MacGregor Golf Japan from Suntory, and in 2006, along with Greg Norman co-acquired the Greg Norman Collection brand of sports apparel from Adidas.
 In May 2009, MacGregor was acquired by Golfsmith International and Norman stepped down as chairman.
 Golfsmith owned the company until the retailer fell into bankruptcy in 2016.
 Golfsmith's assets, including MacGregor Golf, were later acquired by Dick's Sporting Goods.

 Sponsorship deals

-In addition to its long association with Jack Nicklaus, MacGregor has had endorsement deals with many top professional golfers including José María Olazábal and Lee Janzen.
+In addition to its long association with Jack Nicklaus, MacGregor has had endorsement deals with many top professional golfers including José María Olazábal, Greg Norman, and Lee Janzen.